 We believe that the marital metaphor used in the Bible to describe the intimate spiritual relationship between Jesus and His Church is meant to represent the passionate union of heart, mind, and spirit that Jesus seeks with each of His followers.

 Christian discipleship is characterized by the commitment to believe in and follow the teachings of Jesus.
-“If you continue in My word, then are you My disciples indeed” (John 8:31 AKJV).
+“If you continue in My word, then you are truly My disciples” (John 8:31).
 We believe that Jesus still challenges believers today to follow Him and to live according to His teachings.
 His call to service remains essentially unchanged from His appeal to the fishermen on the shores of Galilee long ago: “Follow Me, and I will make you fishers of men” (Matthew 4:19).

 God’s Law of Love

 We believe that God’s Law of Love as explained in Matthew 22:35-40 should govern every aspect of a Christian’s life and interactions with others.
 When Jesus was asked what the great commandment in the law was, He replied: "'You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself.'
 On these two commandments hang all the law and the prophets.”

 These biblical passages express the heart and soul of God’s laws and should guide all our actions and interaction with others.
 We therefore believe that a Christian’s actions should be motivated by unselfish, sacrificial love—the love of God for our fellow man.